aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module2/README.md

 1. Go to the AWS Management console page in the **ON-PREMISES** region and click **Services** then select **EC2**.
 2. Click on the list of instances and then select the NFS Server.
 Click on the **Connect** button and follow the instructions to create an SSH connection to the NFS server.

+#### 2. Verify the datasets have been completed

+Before continuing, you will need to wait for the datasets on the NFS server to be initialized.
+The server will download three archives and then extract the archives to the three file systems.
+The process will take about 10-15 minutes to complete.
+Once the datasets are initialized, you will see a file named **datasets_ready** in the **/home/ec2_user** directory.

-#### 2. Browse the file systems
+#### 3. Browse the file systems

 There are three 200 GiB EBS volumes attached to the NFS server.
-Each volume has been formatted with an XFS file system and pre-populated with data.
+Each volume has been formatted with an XFS file system and pre-populated with data from the previous step.

 1. On the NFS server, run the following command to list the three file systems: